 Kidtime produces court-ready timestamped exports and offers first-class attorney access.
 For most family court proceedings — child support modifications, custody schedule changes, expense reimbursement disputes — Kidtime's records work.
 For extremely high-conflict cases where every message will be scrutinized and where there's a long history of OFW or TalkingParents being preferred by the local court, talk to your attorney about which platform their firm prefers before switching.

 If you're choosing a co-parenting app for court documentation in 2026, the honest answer depends on your situation.
 If your court order specifies OurFamilyWizard, use OurFamilyWizard.
-If you're in extremely high-conflict litigation where call recording matters, TalkingParents Ultimate is the strongest option.
+If you're in extremely high-conflict litigation where call recording matters, TalkingParents is the strongest option — recorded calls come on every tier, unlimited on Ultimate.
 For everyone else — modern co-parents who want court-ready records, first-class attorney access, and a daily-use interface they'll actually open — Kidtime ships all three at a fraction of the legacy-platform cost.
 Get started here with a 7-day premium trial, no credit card required.

 The honest framing matters because court documentation is too important to overpromise.
 OFW has the longest legal track record; TalkingParents has the most-tested immutability; Kidtime has the most modern UX and the friendliest attorney-access workflow.
 Pick based on what your case actually needs, not what the marketing copy says — and talk to your attorney about which platform their firm prefers before settling in for the long haul.